T-PWK/flake-idgen/README.md

 +-------------+------------+--------+---------+--------------------+
 ```

-As you can see, each Flake ID is 64 bits long, consisting of a 42 bit timestamp, a 5 bit datacenter id (32 unique datacenters), a 5 bit worker id (32 unique workers) and a 12 bit counter.
-Please note that composition of datacenter id and worker id makes 1024 unique identifiers.
+As you can see, each Flake ID is 64 bits long, consisting of:
+- `timestamp` - 42 bits
+- `datacenter` - 5 bits - 32 unique datacenter ids
+- `worker` - 5 bits - 32 unique workers
+- `counter` - 12 bits - unique 4096 ids per millisecond

+Please note that composition of `datacenter id` and `worker id` makes 1024 unique service identifiers.

 ## Usage ##